Harry Potter & the Philosopher's Stone: Take Two

 "So what happened to everyone else?" asked Harry.

-"Well, I got back alight," said Draco.
+"Well, I got back alright," said Draco.
 "I bought Ronald around – that took awhile, he is quite lucky not to have a concussion – and we were dashing up to the owlery to contact Dumbledore when we met him in the Entrance Hall.
 He already knew – he just said, "Harry's gone after him, hasn't he?" and hurtled off to the third floor.